| |

 Step 2: Research Loyalty Programs

-Review the programs for airline, hotel, and credit cards and understand how loyalty programs work their benefits, and their limitations.
 Research how to earn points or miles, how the redemptions work, and what fees, if any, you will need to pay to redeem your rewards.

-Consider credit cards that offer points that can be transferred to multiple airlines and hotels, such as Chase Ultimate Reward, American Express Membership Points, Citi Thank You Points, and Capital One Travel Rewards.
+You can also consider credit cards that offer points that can be transferred to multiple airlines and hotels, such as Chase Ultimate Reward, American Express Membership Points, Citi Thank You Points, and Capital One Travel Rewards.
 A stash of these points accumulated gives you maximum flexibility in your travel redemptions.

 Step 3: Choose the Right Credit Cards: